Alma Problem: Order of the middle movements

-The long-running dispute over the 'proper' order of the symphony's two middle movements — Scherzo/Andante or Andante/Scherzo — appears to be a problem for which Alma is entirely responsible.
-Mahler's original score (manuscript and first published edition, as well as Zemlinsky's piano duet arrangement) placed the Scherzo second and the Andante third; but during rehearsals for the work's first performance the composer decided that the slow movement should precede the scherzo, and he instructed his publishers C.F.
+The order of the symphony's two middle movements — Scherzo/Andante or Andante/Scherzo — has been the subject of extensive discussion.
+Mahler's original score (1904 manuscript and first published edition, as well as Zemlinsky's piano duet arrangement) placed the Scherzo second and the Andante third.
+During rehearsals for the work's first performance in 1906, the composer decided that the slow movement should precede the scherzo, and he instructed his publishers C.F.
 Kahnt to begin production of a 'second edition' of the work with the movements in that order, and meanwhile to insert a printed instruction in all existing scores.
-This revised, 'second thoughts' ordering was observed by Mahler in every one of the three performances he gave; it is how the second edition of the symphony was published; and it is how the work was performed by others in the three additional performances that the work received during the composer's lifetime.
+Mahler conducted the Sixth Symphony with the middle movements in the Andante-Scherzo order three times during his lifetime.
+His revised, 'second thoughts' ordering was observed by Mahler t; it is how the second edition of the symphony was published; and it is how the work was performed by others in the three additional performances that the work received during the composer's lifetime.

-In 1919, however, Alma sent a telegram to Mengelberg which said 'First Scherzo, then Andante'.
-Though she provided no support of any kind for the idea that Mahler had ever wanted the movements to revert to their 'original' ordering, her status as 'Mahler's widow' meant that conductors increasingly felt that there was some 'authority' for placing the Scherzo second.
-The issue eventually spread to record companies (who soon proved they were not beyond taking a performance recorded with one ordering and releasing it with the other) and scholarly editors — though, again, no evidence in support of the 'third thoughts' ordering has ever been presented.
+In 1919, following an inquiry from Mengelberg to Alma about the order of the middle movements in anticipation of a large-scale Mahler festival in Amsterdam scheduled for 1920, Alma replied: